SDU-eScience/UCloud-Courses/.github/PULL_REQUEST_TEMPLATE/new-course.md

+---
-# Add New UCloud Course
+name: New Course

-**Please insert the course information below and then delete this line.**
+about: Template for creating a new course pull request
+title: 'Add new course:'
+assignees: ''

+---

+**Course Information**

-Course name:
+- Course name:

-University:
+- University:

-Course responsible teacher:
+- Course responsible teacher:

-## Checklist
+**Checklist**

 Please check all the boxes below before requesting code review.